 However, with proficient health literacy, they may take action to reduce their pollution and tell family or friends how they can help.
 A reduction in pollution benefits the environment in so many ways, including improved health of humans, animals and plant life.

 People living in poverty generally have lower health literacy, which then leads to lower health outcomes.
 Plus, those who are socially disadvantaged often need the most health care.
-Impoverished people are less likely to be able to navigate health care systems.
+Disadvantaged people are less likely to be able to navigate health care systems.

 How does that work?